ShobanaMuthiah/Shoping-Cart/README.md

 * We can add products to the cart and remove the item from the cart.
-* It cart will shows the count of the items which would added into the cart
+* The cart will shows the count of the items which would added into the cart

 # React + Vite